argosatcore/Deb_Dots/README.md

    These dot files were started with a minimal Debian 10 Buster installation, so they should work with any Debian installation or Debian-based distribution.

    It is worth mentioning that although I use these dots on Debian, I've made an effort to keep them as distribution agnostic as possible.
-I have managed to deploy them succesfully in other distributions, especifically on [Arch Linux](https://archlinux.org/) (_btw_) and [Void Linux](https://voidlinux.org/).<sup>3</sup>
+I have managed to deploy them succesfully on [Arch Linux](https://archlinux.org/) (_btw_) and [Void Linux](https://voidlinux.org/).<sup>3</sup>

    If you find any of this useful, feel free to grab any part or all of it.